-Some patients may feel no symptoms following a car accident, only days or weeks after they develop symptoms from the auto accident.
-It’s important to receive proper medical attention after you have been involved in a auto accident, a delay or gap in medical care is not advisable to anyone who wishes to pursue a personal injury claim.
+Some patients may feel few, if any symptoms immediately following a car accident.
+Only after days or weeks do they develop noticeable symptoms from the auto accident.
+It’s important to receive proper medical attention after you have been involved in an auto accident, a delay or gap in medical care is not advisable to anyone who wishes to pursue a personal injury claim.

 How physical therapy can help you recover from whiplash

 Whiplash is the whipping motion of the neck generally caused by getting hit in a rear end car wreck.
-This whipping motion causes the muscles, and tendons in your neck to go past their normal range of motion.
-This type of injury can cause neck pain, stiffness, weakness, headaches, range of motion issues and other issues.
+This whipping motion causes the muscles, and tendons in your neck to stretch past their normal range of motion.
+This type of injury can cause neck pain, stiffness, weakness, headaches, reduced range of motion and other issues.
 Physical therapy for whiplash has changed over the years.
-In most cases they no longer recommended foam collars.
+Generally speaking doctors no longer recommended foam collars.
 Foam collars limit movement and could prolong pain.

 Seeking Medical Attention Quickly

-Seeking medical attention quickly after suffering a whiplash injury could help with a quicker recovery.
-It is also possible you may have other issues that cannot be discovered by X-RAYS.
+Seeking medical attention quickly after suffering a whiplash injury could help with a faster recovery time.
+It is also possible that you may have other issues that cannot be discovered by X-RAYS or MRI.
 Your physical therapist may order an MRI to determine if your spine or disk may have been affected in the auto accident.

-Taking anti inflammatories can help relieve the pain and reduce swelling in your neck, unless otherwise instructed by your physical therapist not to do so.
+Taking anti inflammatory medications may help relieve the pain and reduce swelling in your neck, unless otherwise instructed by your physical therapist not to do so.

-Physical activity has shown to increase circulation and prevents loss of muscle function and improves range of motion in whiplash patients, consult with a physical therapist to ensure you are doing the right thing, but in most cases if you can deal with the pain, it will not hurt, but help your recovery process.
+Physical activity has shown to increase circulation, prevent loss of muscle function and improve range of motion in whiplash patients.
+Consult with a physical therapist to ensure that you are doing the right activities.
+However, in most cases if you can deal with pain then, it will not hurt, but rather help your recovery process.
 It may help to use a resistance band to keep you from holding your head in an unnatural position to relieve the pain.

 Ask for a physical therapy prescription from your PC.
-With a prescription physical therapy is usually covered by most health providers.
+With a prescription physical therapy is generally covered by most health providers.
 Many insurance providers will set a limit on how many physical therapy visits will be covered.
-In some states you are covered by Pip or personal injury protection, this type of coverage generally will get used before any health coverage is used.
+For example, in some states you are covered by Pip or personal injury protection.
+In most cases, PIP coverage will get used before health coverage.

-In some cases after an auto accident it may be difficult to find a physical therapist to treat you if you do not have pip or med pay.
-You can find a physical therapist on our website to help you after you have been injured in auto accident.
+In some cases after an auto accident it may be difficult to find a physical therapist to treat your injuries if you do not have pip or med pay.
+You can locate a physical therapist on our website who can help diagnose and treat your auto accident injuries.

 When you go to the ER, now days, you are lucky if they even do an X RAY.
 X RAYS will show if you have broken bones and other obvious injuries.
-They may prescribe some painkillers and muscle relaxers and send you home.
-Car wreck injuries may get better with self medication.
-But the medication is not making them get better: time and rest maybe helping more than the medication.
+They may prescribe some painkillers and muscle relaxers, but that’s about it.
+You are generally sent home and told to follow up with an Auto Injury Doctor within one to two weeks.
+Car wreck injuries may feel better with self medication.
+However, the medication is not making them get better, and in fact possibly leaving you more open to further injury.
+Time and rest may be of more help than the medication.
 Physical therapy can cut that time down and restore function to the affected area.

 Physical therapy after a car wreck can be provided by several different types of doctors.
 These can be Chiropractic Care, DO, physical therapist.
 Chiropractic care is by far the most common type of treatment after a car wreck.
 One reason for this is they are trained to treat the body, nerves, muscles, etc. They do all of these types of treatments without the use of any prescription medications.